zuozhenggh/learning-library/developer-library/microservices-sagas/osaga-plsql/osaga-plsql.md

        ![Active saga status](images/selectsagastatus-active.png " ")

-4. Once again, in the Participant/sagadb2 SQLcl console, check the inventory level of one or more participants by copying and pasting the following.
+4. Again check the Participant/sagadb2 SQLcl console, check the inventory level of one or more participants by copying and pasting the following.

          ```
          <copy>select * from cars;</copy>